starlitriver/starlitriver.github.io/content/biology/guide to genetics.md

 out of all the chromosomes an organism has, some determine the sex of the organism, called [[sex chromosome]], and those that do not determine the sex of the organism are called [[autosome]]

 a Mendelian gene is a section of a chromosome that corresponds to a phenotype in the organism

+A gene is a length of DNA that contains the coded instructions for building a gene product, which is usually a protein.

+Genotype is the combination of alleles an individual has for a given gene locus.

+Phenotype is the physical expression of a trait and is influenced by the genotype.

+Recessive traits are those which are not expressed in the phenotype of a heterozygote.

+Dominant traits are expressed in the phenotype of a heterozygote.

+Some traits are incompletely dominant to others, in which case neither allele is fully expressed in the phenotype of a heterozygote.
+Some traits are codominant, meaning that both alleles are fully expressed in the phenotype of a heterozygote.

+Some gene loci have more than just two alleles.

+Alleles are assigned symbols; a capital letter for a dominant trait and a lower case letter of the same letter for the recessive trait.

+The alleles for X-linked traits are shown as a superscript to an X. The alleles for incompletely dominant and codominant traits are superscripted to differentiate between them.

 a genotype is a section of DNA that codes for a part of the organism that affects its phenotypes, essentially a sequence of letters a phenotype is the expression of a genotype that we can see